 - the grenade launchers Panzerfaust and the iconic Stielhandgranate, trench club grenades,

-- and finally, the infantry mortars, including the 8 cm Granatwerfer 34, essential weapon for close-range support fire, used extensively in the Apennine foothills.
+- and finally, the infantry mortars, including the 8 cm Granatwerfer 34, an essential weapon for short-range support fire, employed intensively in the Apennine foothills.